Assistant professor, tenure track

 My first project broadens my earlier work on celebrity and aims at better understanding the relationships between (in)visibility and attention.
 In a next step, I will analyse and theorise the cultural changes of this relationship.
-One argument I am presenting here is that we need to complement the politics of visibility with politics of attention.

 I am teaching on the MA and can supervise students in areas mentioned above.